Mateus-Carmo31/gmtk-game-jam-2021/README.md

 By: Mateus Carmo de Oliveira

-Font used: "da mad rave" by darrell Flood
+Font used: "da mad rave" by Darrell Flood

 UI assets and SFX: Kenney (Kenney.nl)